mmarat01/dotfiles/README.md

 # dotfiles
-core, essential . files and some other stuff
+core, essential dotfiles and some other stuff

 notes:
   - my vim plugin manager is vim-plug